ikhaliq15/RainbowTables/README.md

 # Rainbow Tables
 A prototype implementation of a rainbow table.

 A [Rainbow Table](https://en.wikipedia.org/wiki/Rainbow_table) is a data structure to improve efficency of using precomputed lookup tables to find the preimages of functions.
-In particular, rainbow tables are used to reverse hash functions like SHA-1, MD5, etc...
+In particular, rainbow tables are used to aid in reversing hash functions like SHA-1, MD5, etc...
 Rainbow tables are useful when we have a specific subset of values that we want to precompute our table over (i.e: 8 character alphanumeric string).
 The rainbow table has parameters that enable a user to choose their desired balance between storage of the table and lookup time within the table.

 <p align="center">
   <img alt="rainbow table" width="700" src="https://user-images.githubusercontent.com/6558567/159884413-d741f3d8-7d11-4728-b80d-4a6111e3186e.png">